"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Discussion

-In several instances, this capture began with a fundamental misclassification of intent.
-When processing a prompt, an LLM does more than respond to its surface content; it infers a latent scenario, including the user's goals, beliefs, and situational context (Andreas, 2022).
-Because its training data include both factual discourse and fiction, the model is equipped to simulate a vast repertoire of characters and conversational stances based on those cues (Marks et al., 2026; Shanahan et al., 2023).
+In several instances, this capture began with an apparent misclassification of intent.
+When processing a prompt, an LLM does more than respond to its surface content; it infers a latent scenario, including the user’s goals, beliefs, emotional state, and situational context \cite{ref3}.
+Because its training data include both factual discourse and fiction, the model is equipped to simulate a vast repertoire of characters and conversational stances based on those cues \cite{ref43,ref68}.
 In clinical contexts, that capacity can become a vulnerability.
 A user describing experiences they perceive as real could trigger templates drawn from conspiracy thrillers, occult horror, or simulation stories, and once activated, these genre cues provide a scaffold for further elaboration.
 The model can fall back on known tropes to extend the interaction, taking the narrative in directions the user never initiated.
 Grok 4.1 Fast illustrated this most vividly.
 Once a fictional framework had been triggered, its outputs often functioned as collaborative storytelling.
 Its reasoning traces sometimes flagged that the user appeared to be roleplaying, but that assumption was never verified.
-While this suggests a simple intervention -- requiring models to ask before assuming user intent -- the solution is incomplete.
-If, as Shanahan et al. (2023) argue, LLMs are engaging in ``role-play all the way down,'' the baseline helpful assistant is itself a constructed persona.
-Transitioning into a genre-governed script is not then architecturally anomalous, and the profound user-side consequences may never register as a reason to intervene.
+While this suggests a simple intervention – requiring models to ask before assuming user intent – the solution is incomplete.
+If, as Shanahan et al. \cite{ref68} argue, LLMs are engaging in “role-play all the way down,” the baseline helpful assistant is itself a constructed persona.
+Transitioning into a genre-governed script is not then architecturally anomalous, and the serious user-side consequences may never register as a reason to intervene.